 School uniform - We would like all of our children to wear their uniform with pride.

-This is grey skirts, pinafore dresses or trousers, white polo shirt and a green fleece, cardigan or sweatshirt.
+This is grey skirts, pinafore dresses or trousers, white polo shirt or white shirt (for Year 6 children only as they will wear a tie) and a bottle green fleece/ cardigan or sweatshirt.
 Children who do not wear uniform will be given uniform to wear whilst in school.

 Please ensure your child brings a coat to school during the colder months.

 Children may wear wellington boots to walk to school.
 We understand that these may be necessary for the journey to or from school, but the children should wear plain black shoes or boots in school.